Sinacam/gshe/readme.md

         quantization for compression (default 1)
 ```

 If no mode is supplied, then the mode is inferred from the input file extension.
+One of key file or passkey must be provided for encryption and decryption.